Liaojiyong/ELMK/README.md

 ## 3. Building of the Training Sub-dataset

-To build the specific training sub-data from the original datasets:
+To build the specific training sub-dataset from the original datasets:

 Run